Archmonger/ServeStatic/docs/src/wsgi.md

 application.add_files("/path/to/more/static/files", prefix="more-files/")
 ```

-If you would rather use ServeStatic as a standalone file server, you can simply not provide a WSGI app, such as `#!python ServeStatic(None, root="/path/to/static/files")`.
+If you would rather use ServeStatic as a standalone file server, you can simply not provide a WSGI app, such as via `#!python ServeStatic(None, root="/path/to/static/files")`.

 <!--shared-desc-start-->